+35725368683

 Paternity and succession

-The Children (Relationship and Legal Status) Law 1991 governs the area of paternity and succession.
+The Children (Relationship and Legal Status) Law 1991 governs the areas of paternity and succession.
 The most common situation is when a child is born out of marriage (“out of wedlock”), but the father will not recognise it.

 Voluntary recognition: Article 16-17